munificent/craftinginterpreters/book/optimization.md

 be uint64_t.

-We need to get the compiler to take a set of bits that it thinks are a double and use those same bits as a uint64_t, or vice versa -- called **type punning**.
+We need to get the compiler to take a set of bits that it thinks are a double and use those same bits as a uint64_t, or vice versa.
+This is called **type punning**.
 C and C++ programmers have been doing this since the days of bell bottoms and 8-tracks, but the language specifications have <span name="hesitate">hesitated</span> to say which of the many ways to do this is officially sanctioned.